ramses-tech/nefertari-es/README.md

 Multiple engines:

+- Test relationships sync with sqla(1.
+Load value on setattr)
-- Test relationships sync with sqla/mongo.
+- Test relationships sync with mongo
 - Delete and update ES items in bulk in bulkupdate, bulkdelete handlers.
 - Test auth